 The Southern Coalition for Social Justice (919-323-3380) runs the Clean Slate Project, which also assists with expunctions.

-The UNC Innocence Project partners with the NC Center on Actual Innocence to assist prisoners and their family members in challenging wrongful convictions.
+The UNC Law Innocence Project collaborates with the NC Center on Actual Innocence to assist prisoners and their family members in challenging wrongful convictions.
 Please visit the North Carolina Center on Actual Innocence website to read about how to submit a claim.

 You may request help from the American Civil Liberties Union of North Carolina by using this online form or by sending a letter to PO Box 28004, Raleigh, NC 27611.
-You might also try contacting the Lawyers Committee for Civil Rights (202-662-8600), a national organization that has an office in Chapel Hill.
+You might also try contacting the Lawyers Committee for Civil Rights Under Law (202-662-8600), a national organization that has an office in the Triangle.

 If you are a first responder, you may be eligible to attend a “Wills for Heroes” clinic hosted by the North Carolina Bar Foundation.
 See available dates and sign up here.

 For an extensive list of low-cost healthcare providers and health-related legal services in the Triangle Area, refer to this publication by the Carolina Health Law Organization.